Bassel-Sadek/MTC/LoadedHighway.md

 * HV, for large, combination (four-axle or more) commercial vehicles that decide <em>not </em>to pay an HOT-lane fee;
 * HVT, for large, combination commercial vehicles that decide to pay an HOT-lane fee.

-To view the network in a GIS software package, use the following projection: UTM NAD 1983 ZONE 10N.
+To view the network in a GIS software package, use the following projection: UTM NAD 1983 ZONE 10N. [[See example arcpy code here.|https://github.com/BayAreaMetro/travel-model-one/commit/7958ae09449c7a2c33fa6851fc4a0ac6dec25fa4]]

 | Name | Definition | Scale |
 |---|---|---|